antoinemartin/trello2keep/README.md

 ## Description

 This tool exports cards from specified lists in a Trello board and creates a formatted Google Keep note with those items.
-It's designed to help manage grocery lists by extracting items from Trello boards and converting them to a more portable format that can be easily accessed and checked off on mobile devices.
+It's designed to help manage todo lists by extracting items from Trello boards and converting them to a more portable format that can be easily accessed and checked off on mobile devices.

+I personally use this tool to manage my errands and tasks on my digital watch, where I can quickly check off items as I complete them.

 The application connects to both the Trello API to fetch list items and the Google Keep API to create notes.
 It supports domain-wide delegation for Google